AeroliteWasTaken/Sekiro-Calculator/README.md

 ### The attack override can be used to change which attack is used when calculating how many average hits a kill may take.
 There are currently no plans to add all attack names.
 For example, a jump kick would be 901.
 This feature is kinda useless but it's there I guess

 # Credits:
- - Maid - Helped me understand some intricacies with the scaling
  - Holm - Helped a LOT with testing and comparing data, thanks!
- - Savio - Ideas, inspiration, and moral support :)
+ - Savio - For the original idea, inspiration, and moral support :)
+ - Maid - Explained some intricacies with the scaling